What Does Scheduling Software Actually Cost?

 Frequently Asked Questions

-Why do most field service software platforms charge per user?
+Why do most scheduling and field service platforms charge per user?

-What hidden fees should I watch for in field service software?
+What hidden fees should I watch for in scheduling software?

 Common hidden costs include setup/onboarding fees ($500-$2,000), training fees, payment processing markups above standard Stripe/Square rates, per-tech mobile app fees, SMS/notification charges beyond a monthly cap, and annual price increases locked into the contract.